particle-iot/workshop-mesh-spectra/content/docs/ch3.md

 System.on(button_click, setupHandler);
 ```

-`System.on` registers a [system event](https://docs.particle.io/reference/firmware/photon/#system-events-overview) tied to the `SETUP` button.
+`System.on` registers a [system event](https://docs.particle.io/reference/firmware/photon/#system-events-overview) tied to the `MODE` button.
 When the button is clicked, a handler named `setupHandler` is called.

 2. Add the `setupHandler` above the `setup` function and replace `<your-first-name>` with your name.